mathew-odwyer/Server/README.md

 ## 🚀 Getting Started

 > [!NOTE]
 > Are you an employer or just hoping to test out the game as quickly as possible?
-I've hosted it online in a test environment [here]().
-Just make an account and login.
+I've hosted it online in a test environment.
+All you need to do is [download](https://github.com/mathew-odwyer/Server/releases) the client, make an account and login.

 ### Prerequisites